Unicode™ : Java Glossary

 What’s Missing From Unicode?

-THere are no Unicode glyphs for the following: Unicode is not concerned with typesetting, just with raw text.
+There are no Unicode glyphs for the following: Unicode is not concerned with typesetting, just with raw text.
 In other words, it is about characters, (logical letters) not glyphs (how letters are precisely shaped).
 Unicode has various flavours of digits, that look much the same, but they are intended to be used in different contexts.

-To typeset, you need separate fonts to handle such variants, with the letters encoded with the same unicode character.
+To typeset, you need separate fonts to handle such variants, with the letters encoded with the same Unicode character.
 The word processor automatically selects the appropriate variant.
-I don’t know the mechanism by which a word processor can tell which fonts are related, and which styles and font-weights each supports.
+I don’t know the mechanism by which a word processor can tell which fonts are related and which styles and font-weights each supports.
 Presumably it is encoded somehow in the font files.

 To a large extent ligatures are handled outside Unicode by automatically combining Unicode characters, though there are a few ligatures that rate a special Unicode character.